petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-search-infrastructure.md

 * See the [Search Engine Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/360016511651): it's always recommended to run the latest supported Elasticsearch version.
 * Beginning in Liferay 7.4, the Liferay Enterprise Search (LES) applications are bundled with Liferay DXP.
 No additional installation steps are required.
 See [Activating Liferay Enterprise Search](../../../liferay-enterprise-search/activating-liferay-enterprise-search.md) for more information.
-* If you're already on a supported Elasticsearch version, you may opt to continue using the existing Elasticsearch instance without updating it.
+* If you're already on a supported Elasticsearch version, you can continue using the existing Elasticsearch instance without updating it.
 * Beginning in Liferay 7.4, the Search Tuning (Synonym Sets and Result Rankings) indexes are backed by database tables.
 If the search engine is connected to Liferay during Liferay's upgrade, the data is propagated to the database for you.
 If you are setting up a new Elasticsearch instance, you must [backup and restore the search tuning indexes](./backing-up-elasticsearch.md), then run a [Groovy script](#importing-the-search-tuning-indexes-in-7-4) to import the index data manually into the new database tables.

 ## Upgrade Steps